x81705/IDS6938-SimulationTechniques/Homework1/Readme.md

 This is the framework for homework #1.
 Please first read the [homework writeup](HomeWork%231.pdf).

-The assignment is due: Monday, February 27 at 11:59PM (EST)
+The assignment is due: Wednesday, February 27 at 11:59PM (EST)

 | undeformed jello  | deformed jello |
 | ------------- | ------------- |